As per U.S. Department of Labor Statistics, women represent 73 per cent of HR manager roles and 55 percent C-suite HR executives.

 The move from traditional hiring methods to technology-driven hiring has structured hiring for Sonal.
 Since responses are captured in numbers, the whole process has expedited, become more scientific and data-backed.
 Sonal’s experience has enabled her to structure processes wherever she went, thus helping her streamline and improve recruitment drives.

-She says, "The biggest success of technology comes in form of engaged candidates who are aware of what’s in store for them after joining.”
+She says, "The biggest success of technology comes in the form of engaged candidates who are aware of what’s in store for them after joining.”

 How Technological Intervention Reduced Cost of Hiring

 With a career spanning over 19 years, KPMG Human Capital Consulting Head Vishalli Dongri has emerged a fine leader having experienced many ups and downs throughout.
-According to her, humbleness, dignity and depth are the core values that shape a good leader.
+According to her, humbleness, dignity, and depth are the core values that shape a good leader.

 Leadership also involves being receptive to the change in surroundings.
-Talking about this change in the hiring space, Vishalli said, “In the past five years, the digital landscape has expanded exponentially be it in recruitment, performance management, organizational structure or mergers and acquisitions.”
+Talking about this change in the hiring space, Vishalli said, “In the past five years, the digital landscape has expanded exponentially be it in recruitment, performance management, organizational structure or mergers, and acquisitions.”

 Sharing how her organization makes use of technology, Vishalli mentioned, “We have internally developed a virtual talent lab which helps in recruitment, succession planning and tracing career paths.
-The in-built 360 degree feedback and virtual assessment centres help in meeting our organizational goals.”
+The in-built 360-degree feedback and virtual assessment centres help in meeting our organizational goals.”

 Witnessing organizations shift from traditional methods of hiring to online platforms, Vishalli concludes that some form of subject matter expertise is required along with the use of technology in order to maintain the reliability and validity of the tools.
 These two things together are the backbone of good assessments.

-The use of HR technology at different stages of employee life cycle has multifold benefits for organizations.
-Technological interventions have reduced the cost of hiring, at the same time giving better turnaround time.
+The use of HR technology at different stages of the employee life cycle has multifold benefits for organizations.
+Technological interventions have reduced the cost of hiring, at the same time giving a better turnaround time.